TCP congestion control: Elastic-TCP

-Elastic-TCP was proposed in February 2019 to increase the bandwidth utilization over high-BDP networks in support of cloud computing.
+Elastic-TCP was proposed in February 2019 to increase bandwidth utilization over high-BDP networks in support of cloud computing.
 It is a Linux-based CCA that is designed for the Linux kernel.
 It is a receiver-side algorithm that employs a loss-delay-based approach using a novel mechanism called a window-correlated weighting function (WWF).
 It has a high level of elasticity to deal with different network characteristics without the need for human tuning.
 It has been evaluated by comparing its performance to Compound TCP (the default CCA in MS Windows), CUBIC (the default for Linux) and TCP-BBR (the default of Linux 4.9 used by Google) using the NS-2 simulator and testbed.
 Elastic-TCP significantly improves the total performance in terms of average throughput, loss ratio, and delay.